Mrauk U: Temples

 Although Mrauk U is a primarily Buddhist site, there are several religious buildings of other faiths.
 The most notable would be the old Shindhikhan Mosque, built during Min Saw Mon's reign, in the southeast of the town.
+The mosque was destroyed during the 1980s and 1990s.
 Friar Manrique also mentions the presence of a Roman Catholic church and a small number of converts and foreign born Catholics (including ronin who were forced out of Japan due to persecution by the shogunate of Tokugawa Ieyasu).
 During this time, the Portuguese missionaries built churches and introduced Christian religious practices.

 The Japanese ronins are also known to ventured in Southeast Asia, including the Mrauk U Kingdom, where they offered their military expertise.
 They served as elite guards and these Japanese warriors played active roles in the Arakanese royal court notably around the time of King Min Phalaung and Min Razagyi.

 Tourism

 Prior to the current civil war in Myanmar, Mrauk U was a major archaeological and tourist destination.
 The main attractions are the temples and ruins around the town.
 The remains of the main palace roughly form the centre of the town.
 Tourists could travel to Mrauk U by a domestic flight from Yangon to Sittwe and then aboard a boat from Sittwe via the Kaladan River.
 Currently, because Mrauk-U is controlled by the Arakan Army, there is no tourism in the town.